Aderburey History, Family Crest & Coats of Arms

 Early Origins of the Aderburey family

 The surname Aderburey was first found in Oxfordshire at either East Adderbury or West Adderbury, Saxon villages and civil parishes that date back to c.
 950 when there were listed collectively as Eadburggebyrig.
 Over one hundred years later in the Domesday Book of 1086, they were listed as Edburgberie and were held by Robert from Robert of Stafford, a Norman noble.

 Literally the place names mean "stronghold of a woman called Eadburh," from the Old English personal name + "burh."

 Another reference claims the place name was derived from St. Edburgh, to whom many religious establishments in this part of the country were dedicated.
 In the court rolls of New College, Oxford, the placename is written as Ebberbury.
 "Donnington Castle [in Donnington, Berkshire], built by Sir Richard de Abberbury, who was guardian to Richard II. in his minority, stood upon a declivity, at the foot of which runs the river Kennet.
 It was garrisoned for Charles I., and withstood two sieges during the civil war, in the first of which three of its towers were demolished, and in 1644 it was almost battered down by Colonel Dalbier, from whom a field in the vicinity, in which he planted his cannon, is still named.
 The only remains of this once impregnable fortress consist of a gateway flanked by two towers, a great portion of the ruins having been removed for the erection of a house near the site.
 A friary of the order of the Holy Trinity was also founded by Sir Richard de Abberbury.
 An hospital, called God's House, is supposed to have been founded, in 1392, by the same individual."

 Important Dates for the Aderburey family

 This web page shows only a small excerpt of our Aderburey research.
-Another 119 words (8 lines of text) covering the years 1693, 1654, 1660, 1663, 1732, 1713 and 1723 are included under the topic Early Aderburey History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1693, 1654, 1660, 1663, 1732, 1713, 1723, 1656, 1731 and 1656 are included under the topic Early Aderburey History in all our PDF Extended History products and printed products wherever possible.